filipe7788/PokemonFinder/README.md

 # PokemonFinder

-iOS App to list all pokemons by type
+iOS App to list all pokemons by type using MVVM-C architecture.

 ## Built With